japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 NOTE: `ExecutorData` holds an executor's endpoint reference, address, host, the number of free and total CPU cores, the URL of execution logs.

-Element added when xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#RegisterExecutor[`DriverEndpoint` receives `RegisterExecutor` message] and removed when xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#RemoveExecutor[`DriverEndpoint` receives `RemoveExecutor` message] or xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#onDisconnected[a remote host (with one or many executors) disconnects].
+Element added when scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#RegisterExecutor[`DriverEndpoint` receives `RegisterExecutor` message] and removed when scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#RemoveExecutor[`DriverEndpoint` receives `RemoveExecutor` message] or scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#onDisconnected[a remote host (with one or many executors) disconnects].

 | [[executorsPendingToRemove]] `executorsPendingToRemove`
 | empty